 - Chief complain / why they’re in the hospital and important things that have happened during the admission

-- Pertinent history (it’ll take time to figure out what pertinent and not, don’t get hung up on this one.
-You’ll also figure out, with time, shorthand/abbreviations for history)
+- Pertinent history – it’ll take time to figure out what is pertinent and not, don’t get hung up on this one.
+You’ll also figure out, with time, shorthand/abbreviations for history

-- If they’re on oxygen and how much via which delivery method and if that’s changed recently (nasal cannula, face mask, non-rebreather, etc.)
+- If they’re on oxygen and how much via which delivery method and if that’s changed recently – for example, nasal cannula, face mask, non-rebreather, etc.

-- Any tubes (feeding tubes, foley catheter, rectal tube, etc.)
+- Any tubes connected to the patient – feeding tubes, foley catheter, rectal tube, etc.